-SmartOS Platform
+SmartOS platform

-The SmartOS virtualization platform uses meta-data to the instance via the second serial console.
+The SmartOS virtualisation platform uses metadata from the instance via the second serial console.
 On Linux, this is /dev/ttyS1.
-The data is a provided via a simple protocol: something queries for the data, the console responds with the status and if "SUCCESS" returns until a single ".n".
+The data is provided via a simple protocol:

+- Something queries for the data,

+- the console responds with the status, and

+- if "SUCCESS" returns until a single ".n".

-New versions of the SmartOS tooling will include support for base64 encoded data.
+New versions of the SmartOS tooling will include support for Base64-encoded data.